dtr-org/unit-e-project/project/open-source-strategy.md

 ## Contributor community

 Contributions can come in many ways.
 People might contribute code as patches for bug fixes or new features.
 They also might contribute other things such as documentation, translations, web or graphical design.
 Or they engage in activities such as user support, bug triaging, promotion.
-Or they create and run projects which are related to UnitE but are not part of the core, such as additional web sites or services, or alternative clients, wallets, etc.
+Or they create and run projects which are related to Unit-e but are not part of the core, such as additional web sites or services, or alternative clients, wallets, etc.

 We do want to support all of that in a scalable and sustainable way.